rodrigozr/sqs-grep/readme.md

   -b, --body regexp             Optional regular expression pattern to match the message body
   -a, --attribute attr=regexp   Matches a message attribute
                                 You can set this option multiple times to match multiple attributes
-  --delete                      Deletes matched messages from the queue (use with caution)
+  --delete                      Delete matched messages from the queue (use with caution)
-  --moveTo queue name           Moves matched messages to the given destination queue
+  --moveTo queue name           Move matched messages to the given destination queue
+  --copyTo queue name           Copy matched messages to the given destination queue
   --all                         Matches all messages in the queue (do not filter anything).
 Setting this flag
                                 overrides --body and --attribute